 The Czech higher education is of a very good quality and has a long and distinguished history, especially in sciences, engineering and medicine.
 Charles University is the largest and also the oldest university in the country and in the region.
 There are 26 public, 2 state and 28 private universities providing education in all relevant areas.
-At these universities, there are currently studying some 304.000 students, including 54.000 international students (in English and other languages) corresponding to 18% of all students.
+At these universities, there are currently studying 304.000 students, including 54.000 international students (in English and other languages).

 Tuition fees vary depending on the study programme and faculty.
-They go up to EUR 20.850 (USD 22.350) per year and the lowest are around EUR 1.500 (USD 1.600) per year.
+The highest ones go up to EUR 20.850 per year and the lowest are around EUR 1.500 per year.
 All information on tuition fees at different universities can be found at: https://portal.studyin.cz/en.